 Throughout Italy millions of workers stopped work on Wednesday (24 July) for varying periods in protest against the Government's austerity measures.

-Throughout Italy millions of workers stopped work on Wednesday (24 July) for varying periods in protest against the Government's austerity measures.
+Background: Throughout Italy millions of workers stopped work on Wednesday (24 July) for varying periods in protest against the Government's austerity measures.
 The stoppages had been worked out among the leaders of the three main trade union federations, and consequently they were staggered to prevent a full-scale disruption of industry.

 The unions intended that their action should emphasise two main points to the Government.
 They wanted to underline their objection to the Government omitting any serious attempt to tax higher income groups in its latest economic measures; and they wished to draw attention to their concern over the Government's tight credit policy.